microsoft/TypeScript-Handbook/pages/quick-start/asp-net.md

 ## Add TypeScript code

-Right click on src and click New Item.
+Right click on `src` and click New Item.
-Then choose TypeScript File and name the file app.ts.
+Then choose TypeScript File and name the file `app.ts`.

 ![New item](new-item.png)